sharuk92/InventoryProject/README.md

 So this structure is independant of any IDE/tools..

-I will add more description of the project.
+I will add more description of the project in the next few days..

+Thank you.